MID-IST-FALL-2018/elastic-math-server/README.md

 The skeleton of this class contains the implementation of the operations `SUM`, `SUB` and `MUL`.
 The implementation of these operations cannot be modified.

-* Workers may receive messages from the server, but cannot send messages to the server.
-Moreover, workers can send messages to clients.
+* Workers may receive messages from the server.
+Moreover, workers can send messages to clients and the server.

 ## Running the code